Zarif Automates

 This is the differentiator.
 After the brand sprint, you wire the brand into the client's AI stack:

-- Custom GPTs / Claude Projects with brand voice trained
+• Custom GPTs or Claude Projects configured with approved brand source material and instructions

 Ongoing advisor.
 Monthly check-ins, quarterly strategy reviews, on-demand brand decisions.
 Ideal client: a marketing leader at a growing startup who needs senior brand thinking but can't afford a CMO.